 The transformational leadership is the logical development of transactional leadership.
 This style of leadership is about the manager positively influencing and changing the behavior of his or her employees by Corporate values and leads by example.
 The focus is not on achieving specific goals, but on strengthening a relationship of mutual trust.

 As a leader, you trust each of your employees as well as your entire team.
 Your employees trust your competencies and are guided by your exemplary behavior.
-Because you have an eye for the strengths and needs of your employees, you deploy them according to their abilities and preferences, which in turn strengthens their loyalty to you.
+Because you have an eye for the strengths and needs of your employees, you deploy them according to their abilities and preferences, which in turn improves their performance.
+Loyalty strengthens towards you.

 The transformational leadership style gets by without hierarchies.
 By assigning specific tasks, the areas of responsibility are also clarified.
 Everyone has their own area with their specific responsibilities and competencies.
 In this way, the whole team works together at eye level.